kwantam/conec/README.md

           when we try to connect directly to another client.
 This should work for most cases that are not symmetric NATs.
     - [ ] more `tracing`
+    - [ ] check drop notifications for critical pieces of Coord/Chan
 - questions / maybes
     - [x] Client driver - what is the API for this? one driver for whole client?
     - [x] better Client naming (name by pubkey? but only if not ephemeral...)